+- to improve the effective administration, monitoring and evaluation of Australian Government programs

-- for research - to announce the awarding of grants.
+- for research

+- to announce the awarding of grants.

 13.2.1.
 How we handle your confidential information

 We will treat the information you give us as sensitive and therefore confidential if it meets all of the following conditions: